srImathE satakOpAya nama:

 kiLarum sudar – having abundant radiance (natural radiance and the radiance of thuLasi added)

-oLi mUrththy – having a shining divine form
+oLi mUrththy – having a resplendent divine form

 nAL – everyday